asyncapi/website/pages/blog/beyond-boundaries.md

 With the next cohort kicking off, we put things such as the [program guidline] in place, including the **Evaluation Period**.
 And we received a significant surge in this current cohort(2023) application phase!
 We received 29 project ideas, 10 of which were selected for the program, over 90+ proposals were received across all of these ten projects, and 13 candidates made it to the final selection phase.
 Unlike the previous year(2022), we were not only accepting code-related projects but also design and technical writing, which means anyone can be a part of the program this year.

-Compare this to the previous year, we are proud of this current trajectory and can't wait to see the numbers for the coming years, how much growth awaits us as a community, and how fantastic the projects under this great initiative will become with all of these contributions.
+Comparing this to the previous year, we are proud of this current trajectory and can't wait to see the numbers for the coming years, how much growth awaits us as a community, and how fantastic the projects under this great initiative will become with all of these contributions.

 ## Current Cohort Projects